Great, you’re planning a trip to Europe. Do you need a visa?

 Travellers can complete the application at the official website or using the app.

-• ETIAS will be easy to apply for in most cases and its cost is set at only €7.
+• ETIAS will be easy to apply for in most cases and its cost is set at €7.
 People under 18 and over 70, or family members of EU citizens or EU free-movement residents, will be exempt from this charge.

 • The ETIAS must be in hand before you arrive in Europe.
 International carriers must demand the ETIAS before you can board flights, voyages, buses or trains, so it’s best to apply for it before booking flights or accommodation.